rees-kyle/public_personal_knowledge_base/dependencies/localhost/SMART Goals/notes/weight-loss.md

 3. **Achievable:** `How can the goal be accomplished?`
 > The goal is realistic and achievable, balancing both dietary changes and physical activity to ensure a sustainable approach to weight loss.
-I will dedicate time for 10,000 steps a day and track my calories, ensuring i do not exceed 1500 calories per day. (updated 12/04/24) If I can't get out the house due to insomnia i will do cardio workouts on youtube.
+I will dedicate time for 10,000 steps a day and track my calories, ensuring i do not exceed 1500 calories per day. ~~(updated 12/04/24) If I can't get out the house due to insomnia i will do cardio workouts on youtube.~~ (updated 02/05/24) I now own a FITT Cube, it is great for taking 10,000 steps per day even with insomnia.

 4. **Relevant:** `Does this seem worthwhile?`
 > Weight loss is aligned with overall health improvement, including cardiovascular health, blood sugar control, joint health, and enhanced mental well-being.